zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

-Typical examples of such subsystems are logging and monitoring support, database access, caches, and
+Typical examples of such subsystems are logging and monitoring support, database access, caches, authentication and authorization support, or connection pools.
-  HTTP connection pools.
 We found that it is easier to refer to these sub-systems as *services*, which is what we are going to use in the remainder of this tutorial.